openstack/bifrost/CONTRIBUTING.rst

    that it is important for us to be able to release the master branch at any time.
 7. Documentation should always be limited to 79 characters per row.
-8. If you have any questions, ask in #openstack-ironic.
+8. If you have any questions, please ask in #openstack-ironic.